goffinet/packer-kvm/README.md

 Only for education and learning purposes.

-Packer Proof of Concept with :
+This is a Packer Proof of Concept/sample with :

 * qemu/kvm as builder
 * shell and ansible-local as provisionners